jg210/cart/README.md

 * Install [nodenv](https://github.com/nodenv/nodenv#installation) and [node-build](https://github.com/nodenv/node-build#installation) (or use any other way to put correct version of node on PATH).

-* Install jq package using homebrew, apt-get, yum etc. (optional, but useful).
+* Optionally, install jq package using homebrew, apt-get, yum etc. This is not required, but is useful for making the json returned by the API readable.

 * Run this to install the right version of node and start the cart API server: